cicero-data/election-change-reports/README.md

 Read more about the methods used in this project on the [Azavea Blog, "Leveraging Node.js, D3.js, and HTML Canvas for Scalable Infographics"](https://www.azavea.com/blog/2017/07/20/node-js-d3-canvas-scalable-graphics/).

-For more information about Azavea's redistricting work, read ["The Evolution of Azavea’s Redistricting and Gerrymandering Work"](https://www.azavea.com/blog/2017/07/18/the-evolution-of-azaveas-redistricting-and-gerrymandering-work/).

 ## Data

-This project is setup to generate reports on data of changes to legislative chambers between to dates.
+This project is setup to generate reports on data of changes to legislative chambers between two dates.
 The file chamber-change.csv is the data used to generate reports.

 ## Install